Wenceslas Square

 • Stop by the famous John Lennon Wall to see the John Lennon–inspired graffiti and the lyrics from the Beatles' songs.

-• See the hidden water mills with the statue of the gremlin;
+• See the hidden water mills with the statue of the Gremlin;

 Prague is famous for its mix of medieval, baroque, art nouveau and modern architecture – all of which you’ll be able to admire as you stroll through this beautiful city with your private guide.